microsoft/Windows-driver-samples/usb/usbsamp/README.md

 ---
 topic: sample
-description: Demonstrates how to perform full speed, high speed, and SuperSpeed transfers to and from bulk and isochronous endpoints of a generic USB device.
+description: "Demonstrates how to perform full speed, high speed, and SuperSpeed transfers to and from bulk and isochronous endpoints of a generic USB device."
 languages:
 - cpp
 products: